TV1003 - Animal Structure and Function

 and the techniques that are available to study them.
-The focus will be on animal embryology, veterinary anatomy, histology and physiology.
+The focus will be on animal embryology, anatomy, histology and physiology.
 These basic sciences underpin 'normal' animal function.
-Knowledge of normal structure function is required for the understanding and disease processes and their management.
+Knowledge of normal structure function is required for the understanding of diseases and disease processes and their management.